benzino98/plaschema/memory-bank/activeContext.md

 - **Frontend Development**: Planning animation and shadow enhancements for key components
 - **QA & Testing**: Testing the new search functionality and Redis caching across different devices and browsers
 - **DevOps**: Beginning deployment planning and server configuration for production

+### Resource Feature Implementation Plan

+We will develop a robust system for managing and distributing downloadable resources with the following key requirements:

+1. Support for multiple document formats (PDF, Excel, Word, etc.)
+2. Admin interface for resource management with metadata tracking
+3. Public access to all resources
+4. Organization by categories
+5. Search functionality by title and content
+6. Download tracking for analytics

+The implementation will follow these phases:

+- Phase 1: Database structure and models
+- Phase 2: Repository and service layers
+- Phase 3: Admin interface for resource management
+- Phase 4: Public interface for resource browsing and downloading
+- Phase 5: Search implementation with content extraction
+- Phase 6: Download system with tracking
+- Phase 7: Caching strategy implementation

+This implementation will adhere to the project's established patterns, particularly the service-based architecture and caching strategy.
+We'll also ensure proper security measures for file uploads and downloads.